 1. Handmade products

-One of the most common things to sell on Shopify is handmade goods.
-If you have a hobby like jewelry making or baking, chances are you may be able to monetize it.
-Turning your hobby into a business means finding an audience, streamlining your production processes, and preparing your products to sell online.
+One of the most common products to sell on Shopify is handmade goods, enabling you to monetize hobbies such as jewelry making or baking.
+Turning your hobby into a small business requires finding an audience, streamlining your production processes, and preparing your products for online sales.

-When stained glass artist Debbie Bean found her calling, she worked side jobs and cut household expenses to grow her new business.
-She found her start at a local craft show and grew her brand by word of mouth from there.
-Her work was featured in more than 200 retailers worldwide before she pivoted her business to large-scale art installations.
+When Debbie Bean found her calling as a stained glass artist, she worked side jobs and cut household expenses to grow her business.
+She started selling at a local craft show and grew her brand through word of mouth.
+More than 200 retailers worldwide carried her pieces before she pivoted the business to large-scale art installations.

 Tips for getting started

-- Scaling a handmade business is tough, but you eventually can hire staff to help with assembly.
+- Scaling a handmade business is tough, but you can eventually improve profit margins by hiring staff to help with assembly.
 In the meantime, try streamlining your process to make products in batches.

 2. Dropshipping products

-Dropshipping is a great option for ecommerce beginners.
-It’s a business model that allows you to sell products without holding inventory or dealing with shipping.
-A dropshipping business is one that sells products online for another company that, in turn, ships those products directly to the customer.
+If you’re an ecommerce beginner and unsure what to sell on Shopify, dropshipping is a great option.
+It’s a business model that lets you sell products without holding inventory or managing shipping.
+A dropshipping business sells products online for another company, which in turn ships them directly to the customer.

-Tan Choudhury discovered dropshipping while struggling with the shipping issues in his first business.
-Since then, he’s become an expert, helping others sell products this way.
-His biggest piece of advice?
-Start with one product.
-“Trying to merchandise 20 products as a beginner can be pretty overwhelming,” says Tan.
+Tan Choudhury discovered dropshipping early in his entrepreneurial career.
+Since then, he’s become an expert, helping others learn the model.
+Although you can dropship almost anything—including clothing, jewelry, books, and baby products—Tan advises starting with one product.
+“Trying to merchandise 20 products as a beginner can be pretty overwhelming,” he says.

 Tips for getting started